 The Senior Job Bank is a free resource for job seekers over the age of 50.
 Seniors looking for work use this site, as well as employers from all over the country that are looking to attract talented individuals to their company.
 Prospective employees can filter their searches by selecting location, job category and company.

 Career One Stop

-Sponsored by the U.S. Department of Labor, Career One Stop is an employment site that features information on salary, benefits, education, and training.
-Visitors to the site can conduct job searches, explore employment services in specific areas across the country, and find resume and interview tips and advice.
-This site also includes a section with job resources for mature workers.
+The Career One Stop is sponsored by the U.S. Department of Labor, and it features information on salary, benefits, education, and training.
+Seniors can conduct job searches, explore employment services in specific areas across the country, and find resume and interview advice.
+The site includes a section with job resources for mature workers.

 The Senior Community Service Employment Program (SCSEP) is the nation's oldest program for helping senior citizens re-enter the job market.
 The SCSEP provides training and employment opportunities to low-income senior citizens.
 Under the program, seniors work 20 hours a week in community service positions and are paid minimum wage or higher.
-SCSEP workers learn new skills and gain valuable work experience so they can progress to permanent work in the private sector, if desired.
-Jobs for senior citizens under the SCSEP include fringe benefits, annual physicals, and other supportive services.
+SCSEP workers learn new skills and gain valuable work experience so they can progress to permanent work in the private sector if desired.

 To qualify, individuals must be:

 - Reside in the county served by the SCSEP office